liyi5895/collaborative-editor/memory-bank/activeContext.md

 - Breaking down large components into smaller pieces improves maintainability and readability
 - Custom hooks are powerful for encapsulating and reusing stateful logic
 - Explicit state updates are necessary when modifying Slate editor content
+- When working with Slate.js, it's critical to handle the potential mismatch between blockIds and array indices
+  - Empty lines and document structure can cause array indices to shift
+  - Always find nodes by their blockId property rather than assuming array indices match blockIds
+  - Use detailed logging to track node positions and properties during operations
 - LangChain and LangGraph provide a structured way to work with language models
 - OpenRouter API simplifies integration with multiple LLM providers
 - React Query simplifies data fetching and caching, reducing the need for manual state management